ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 }
 ~~~

-A `PkixEvidence` message is composed of a protected section known as the To-Be-Signed (TBS) section where the Evidence
+An `Evidence` message is composed of a protected section known as the To-Be-Signed (TBS) section where the Evidence
 reported by the Attesting Environment is assembled.
 The integrity of the TBS section is ensured with one or multiple cryptographic signatures
 over the content of this section.
 There is a provision to carry X.509 certificates supporting each signature.
 The SEQUENCE OF `SignatureBlock` allows for both multi-algorithm protection and for counter-signatures